jonascript/htmlgoddess/README.md

 - You can ignore everything I just wrote and do whatever you want.
 It's the internet!

 ## To Do
+- GUI
 - Check if user has edited files in output folder and show a warning.
-- Live Reload
-- GUI
+- convert "docs" to configurable variable
+- Double compile bug "The HtmlGoddessPlugin is starting a new compilation..."
 - Accesibility Validation